Virtual Classes of Representation Varieties of Upper Triangular Matrices via Topological Quantum Field Theories: Introduction

-which is known as the \keyword{moduli space of $G$-representations}.
+which is known as the \emph{moduli space of $G$-representations}.

-When the group $G$ is a linear algebraic group ($G\leq \GL_r(k)$ for some $r>0$), there exists another natural variety that parametrizes $G$-representations, which is defined as follows.
-To a representation $\rho:\pi_1(X)\to G$ we can associate its character
+When the group $G$ is a linear algebraic group ($G\leq \GL_r(k)$ for some $r>0$), there exists another natural variety that parametrizes $G$-representations up to conjugation, which is defined as follows.
+To a representation $\rho\colon \pi_1(X)\to G$ we can associate its character